Phu255/Nabilarobe-store/README.md

 - Connect all pages with path

-- Make basic Front End all pages
+- Make basic Front End all pages, navbar ,header ,footer

 - Create a cart for use to buy product